 When I drove my four-door Chevy Nova family sedan, I actually became a much safer driver.
 I suppose it’s like the difference between wearing running shoes and high heels, not that I ever wore or wanted to wear high heels.
 I became more responsible in my personal life, too.
 But that could have been just because I was maturing, even though I resisted.

 When I was transferred to 29 Palms, California, from Marine Corps boot camp, I drove my Nova back to the base and I was the envy of all my colleagues because I had a car.
 They did kid me that I was driving an old man’s car, but they always wanted me to take them on weekend trips to such exotic places as Arizona, Mexico, and Disneyland.
-They didn’t car what they looked like driving in my car.
+They didn’t care what they looked like driving in my car.
 A car is a car!

-In the Mojave Desert, my Felicia was subjected to extreme heat and sun.
-Once it was so hot and sunny that I burned my fingers by touching the ignition switch that was subjected to the scorching sun.
-From then on, I kept a towel over the steering wheel and ignition.
-The sun also made the black paint fade a little.
-We were warned at orientation about the extreme heat.
+We were warned at the base orientation about the extreme heat.
 In fact, they told us that if our cars had air conditioning we should remove the fan belts that connected it to the engine because the car would overheat and stall if you used the air conditioning.
 A few skeptical Marines didn’t heed the warning and sure enough they stalled in the middle of the desert!
 We were also told to carry plastic gallon jugs of water in case we got stranded in the desert.
 We were also warned about all the poisonous creatures of the desert.
 There were scorpions, rattlesnakes, tarantulas, Black Widows, and a lot of other poisonous creatures that preferred to be undisturbed by human beings.
 In the morning, we would always shake out our boots to make sure nothing had moved in overnight because scorpions like to sleep in combat boots.
 We were told that if we were bitten by a Black Widow, the only way we would survive would be if we fell into a helicopter just as were bitten and immediately taken to the hospital.
 Needless to say, I never looked for pets in the desert.

 I once drove through a sandstorm and a flash flood that occurred unexpectedly and simultaneously.
 People warned me that the weather was about to turn for the worst, but I didn’t listen.
 I drove out on a nice sunny afternoon because I didn’t believe the weather forecast.
 Suddenly, as I’m driving back to the base, the sky darkened and rain started pouring down on me and my Felicia.
 Soon the rain stopped, but the sky remained dark and a fifty-mph crosswind blew sand across the desert and into my car.
-I could barely see, but I felt I would be safer if I tried to drive out of the storm.
-So, I continued driving without putting my foot on the gas pedal.
+I could barely see, but I felt I would be safer if I continued to drive out of the storm.
+So, I kept on driving without putting my foot on the gas pedal.
 I idled forward at about five mph.
 I couldn’t see the road, but at least there were no other cars on the road.
 I could feel when I started hitting the shoulder of the road and I would edge my way back into my lane.

 I can honestly say that the visibility was zero.
 When I looked out the windshield, I only saw sand hitting the glass.
 I couldn’t even see my hood or my headlights shining on the sand.
 But at that point, I thought my best chance for survival was to drive out of the storm by going to a higher elevation.
 When I finally reached the drive riverbed with the warning sign about flash floods, I knew I would make it home.
 However, the dry riverbed was now a raging river of about eight inches deep and six feet across.
 Against my better judgment, I decide to drive across.
 In Chicago, I had driven through standing water that deep before and my car didn’t stall.
 The whole secret was to go slowly enough not to splash water on the engine and its electrical components.